NethServer/nethserver-openvpn/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_VPN_OpenVPN.rst

 Enable LZO compression
     Enable LZO compression.
 This options must be enabled both on client and server.

+Contact this server on public IP / host
+    Specify a comma separated list of IP and host names that the OpenVPN clients will attempt to contact this server.
+If this value is changed the client configuration must be downloaded again.

 UDP port
     Change server UDP port.
 Default is 1194.